Quantification and object perception in Multimodal Large Language Models and human linguistic cognition: Discussion

 \begin{enumerate}[resume] \item $\llbracket$ few $\rrbracket$ = $\neg$ $\llbracket$ many $\rrbracket$ \end{enumerate}

 Moreover, when considering language acquisition, it has been shown that \textit{some} is cross-linguistically mastered earlier than \textit{most} \citep{katsos2016}; this pattern has often been attributed to the relative semantic simplicity of \textit{some}.
-However, in our results, no significant difference emerged between the understanding of \textit{some} and \textit{most}.
+However, in our results, no significant specific facility for the quantifiers \textit{some} was observed.

-These results, thus, highlight important differences in how quantification is encoded in the models' internal representations, and show-case patterns of behavior that are unexpected if the models' were encoding human-like semantic knowledge, as no current linguistic theory would predict such patterns.
+These results, thus, highlight important differences in how quantifier are mapped into proportions across different model types, and show-case patterns of behavior that are unexpected if the models' were encoding human-like semantic knowledge, as no current linguistic theory would predict such patterns.